by Michael Prior

-Named one of the best books of the year by the Canadian Broadcasting Corporation and The Walrus.
+Named one of the best books of the year by the Canadian Broadcasting Corporation (CBC) and The Walrus.

 From the Publisher: A mesmerizing and moving first collection, Model Disciple gives us a poetry of two minds.
 Confounded by Japanese-Canadian legacies too painful to fully embrace, Michael Prior’s split speakers struggle to understand themselves as they submit to their reinvention: "I am all that is wrong with the Old World, / and half of what troubles the New."
 Prior emerges as a poet not of identity, but identities.
 Invented identities, double identities, provisional identities—his art always bearing witness to a sense of self held long enough to shed at a moment’s notice.
 Model Disciple's Ovidean shape-shifting is driven by formal mastery and mot juste precision.
 It’s also one of the most commanding poetic debuts in years."